MIDSUMMER CONSERVATORY PROGRAMME

 • Period Dance Studying the practice of period dance from its origins, leading into how it can be used and brought into the present day

-• Tutorials one-to-one sessions with Faculty
+• Tutorials one-to-one sessions with Faculty/Course Director

 For information about applying or any questions regarding the Midsummer Conservatory Program, please contact: